 Add the broiled meatballs to the sauce.

-• Slow cooker: Cook on LOW for 2–3 hours or HIGH for 1–1.5 hours, until meatballs feel firm and the center is no longer pink.
+- Slow cooker: Cook on LOW for 2–3 hours or HIGH for 1–1.5 hours, Cook until meatballs reach an internal temperature of 165°F (74°C) and are fully cooked through.

 5. Serve Warm